lpaube/NetPractice/README.md

   <br>
   The **destination** *default* is equivalent to *0.0.0.0/0*, which will send the packets undiscriminately to the first network address it encounters.
 A destination address of *122.3.5.3/24* would send the packets to the network *122.3.5.0*.
   <br>
-  The **next hop** is the IP address of the next interface to which the interface of the current machine must send its packets.
+  The **next hop** is the IP address of the next  router (or internet) interface to which the interface of the current machine must send its packets.
   <br>
   <br>